3d-education/3d-printing/5-game-activity.md

     <img src="images/tinkercad-game-11.gif">
     </div>

-8. Lastly, click on the “**Export**” button on the top right of the toolbar, and then select “**.STL**” and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.
+8. Click on the “**Export**” button on the top right of the toolbar, and then select “**.STL**” and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.

 <script>